A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Existence of Minimizers of

-Our first objective in the existence of minimizers is to find minimizers in the constrained set $\mathscr{X}_{+}$.
+Our first objective is to find minimizers in the constrained set $\mathscr{X}_{+}$.
 In this section, we state properties of $\mathscr{X}_{+}$ that will aid us in this task.
 Many of the proofs only require elementary real analysis arguments and are therefore ommited.

-The first fact we will use is that a function in $\mathscr{X}_{+}$ can be studied line-by-line:
+The first fact we will use is that a function in $\mathscr{X}_{+}$ can be studied line-by-line.

-\begin{prop} If $U$ is a measurable function on $\mathbb{R} \times \mathbb{T}^{d}$ such that $\partial_{s} U \geq 0$ and $|U| \leq 1$ a.e., then there is a $G_{U} \subseteq \mathbb{T}^{d}$ satisfying $\mathcal{L}^{d}(G_{U}) = 1$ with the following property: if $x \in G_{U}$, then there is a unique non-decreasing, left-continuous function $U_{x} : \mathbb{R} \to [-1,1]$ such that $U(s,x) = U_{x}(s)$ for a.e.\ $s \in \mathbb{R}$ \end{prop}
+\begin{prop} If $U$ is a measurable function on $\mathbb{R} \times \mathbb{T}^{d}$ such that $\partial_{s} U \geq 0$ and $|U| \leq 1$ a.e., then there is a $G_{U} \subseteq \mathbb{T}^{d}$ satisfying $\mathcal{L}^{d}(G_{U}) = 1$ with the following property: if $x \in G_{U}$, then there is a unique non-decreasing, left-continuous function $U_{x} : \mathbb{R} \to [-1,1]$ such that $U(s,x) = U_{x}(s)$ for a.e.\ $s \in \mathbb{R}$. \end{prop}

 Since the functions $\{U_{x}\}_{x \in G_{U}}$ are bounded and non-decreasing, they have limits at infinity.
 Henceforth, we define $U_{x}^{+}$ and $U_{x}^{-}$ by